lutzky/lutzky.github.io/content/posts/2014-06-22-fun-with-file-descriptor-leaks.md

 ---
 date: "2014-06-22T00:00:00Z"
-excerpt: How file descriptor leaks are causing your processes to stick around longer than they should.
+summary:  How file descriptor leaks are causing your processes to stick around longer than they should.
 tags:
 - code